foss42/apidash/INSTALLATION.md

 ### Debian-based Linux Distributions (Debian, Ubuntu, Linux Mint, etc.)

-Download the `.deb` file from the latest release (link) corresponding to you CPU architecture (x64/amd64 or arm64).
+Download the `.deb` file from the [latest release](https://github.com/foss42/api-dash/releases/latest) corresponding to you CPU architecture (x64/amd64 or arm64).

 `cd` to the Downloads folder and execute the following command to install API Dash.